Programmes - Faculty of Humanities, first year of the undergraduate course

 Greek

-The written test will consist of the translation into Italian (or into one of the other modern languages specified in the call) of a passage taken from an ancient Greek literary text.
-The passage proposed will present a degree of complexity commensurate with the best level of secondary high school knowledge.
+The written test will consist of the translation into Italian (or into one of the other modern languages specified in the call) of a passage taken from a text of ancient Greek literature.
+The passage proposed will present a degree of complexity commensurate with the best high school knowledge.
 The capacity for lexical, morphological and syntactical interpretation will be assessed.
-The assessment will be based on the number and type of errors.
-For the preparation of the written test, the "Translations" from former years should be consulted.
+Assessment will be based on the number and type of errors.
+For the preparation of the written test you are advised to consult the "Translations of past years.

-The oral test will consist of the reading and interpretation of some passages of Greek poetry and prose and of a discussion of historical-literary issues.
-The test is aimed at assessing not so much the cumulative possession of notions and information as the capacity to tackle, with the guidance of the commission, individual problems of a linguistic and literary nature.
-Candidates will be required to translate, with the aid of the commission, a passage of ancient Greek poetry and /or prose taken from Homer, Aeschylus, Sophocles, Euripides, Lysias, Xenophon, Plato or Plutarch.
-Knowledge of the basic notions of prosody and metrics and the capacity for a metrical reading of the hexameter and of the iambic trimeter are desirable.
-Candidates must also demonstrate a basic knowledge, acquired from a good secondary high school textbook, of the trends and key figures of ancient Greek literature and thought.
-For the preparation of the oral test, the "Text analyses" exercises should be consulted.
+The oral test will consist of the reading and interpretation of various Greek poetry and prose passages and the discussion of issues of literary history.
+The test is designed to bring out not so much the cumulative possession of notions and information as the ability to deal, under the guidance of the commission, with individual issues of a linguistic and literary nature.
+The candidate will translate, with the aid of the commission, short passages of ancient Greek poetry and/or prose taken from Homer, Aeschylus, Sophocles, Euripides, Plato or Plutarch.
+Candidates are advised to have some knowledge of the basic notions of prosody and metrics and the capacity for metric reading of the hexameter and of the iambic trimeter (you are advised to consult M. C. Martinelli, Gli strumenti del poeta: elementi di metrica greca, Bologna 1997).
+Assessment will be made of candidates' knowledge, acquired from their high school textbooks, of the main authors and developments of Greek literature, from its origins up to and including the second century A.D.
+For the preparation of the oral test, you are advised to consult the exercises on "text analysis".

 • Lysias, Contro Eratostene

-• Demosthenes, Prima Filippica o Per la corona
+• Demosthenes, Prima Filippica or Per la corona

 • Callimachus, Inni

-• Plutarch: una Vita a scelta tra Vita di Solone; Vita di Licurgo; Vita di Pericle; Vita di Alcibiade; Vita di Alessandro
+• Plutarch: a Life of your choice from among Vita di Solone; Vita di Licurgo; Vita di Pericle; Vita di Alcibiade; Vita di Alessandro

-A reading, even partial, of one of the following works may be useful as a starting point for interpretative reflection:
+The reading, even in part, of one of the following works will also be appreciated in order to draw from it some points for interpretative reflection:

 • M. Fantuzzi, R. Hunter, Muse e modelli.
 La poesia ellenistica da Alessandro ad Augusto, Laterza 2002